elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Usecase-Testing-minutes.md

   - Review notes and put updates to proposal for review next week - https://github.com/elisa-tech/wg-aerospace/pull/92
   - Get example of qemu serial for Salim to use to drive example cmd msgs
   - Get example of qemu serial to Paul for capturing of test output vs current stdout for emulated test wrapper (may wait until we have some of the cfs example work already using serial)

+- Ivan looking at building a ogma example

 **Discussion topics**